Jim Schwartz: 2015 season

 For the 2015 season, Schwartz took a consulting position with the NFL's officiating department to provide a coach's perspective on officiating decisions.
 On October 6, Schwartz declined the opportunity to replace Miami Dolphins defensive coordinator Kevin Coyle.

 Philadelphia Eagles

 On January 19, 2016, Schwartz was hired by the Philadelphia Eagles to be their defensive coordinator under coach Doug Pederson.
 Inheriting one of the league's worst defenses, Schwartz made an immediate impact.
 Implementing his 4-3 defense, Schwartz turned around the defense that previously ranked 30th in yards allowed and 28th in points allowed to 13th and 12th in his first season and fourth in both categories during his second.
 He would eventually lead the defense to his and the Eagles' first Super Bowl championship in Super Bowl LII.
-On January 7, 2021, Schwartz announced that he was going to step away from coaching and resigned from the Eagles.
+On January 7, 2021, Schwartz announced that he was going to step away from coaching due to health issues and resigned from the Eagles.